c-blake/ftab/README.md

 BASICS
 ======

-So, to fill a gap needed by some Nim use cases, enter this 6th variant - `FTab`
+So, to fill a gap needed by some Nim use cases, enter this 6th variant - `FTab`, a file table.
-- an file table.
 The goal here is the simplest possible reasonably safe and efficient native Nim persistent KV store that supports delete & space limits with unsorted string keys & values of fixed (total) size.